mlpack/mlpack/doc/tutorials/ann.md

 (sparse Armadillo matrix).
 This allows support for both sparse-supporting and non-sparse-supporting layer without explicitly passing the type.

-Every new layer should inherit from `mlpack::ann::Layer<MatType>`, which defines some core functionality.
-There are three additional functions that must be
+Every new layer should inherit from `Layer<MatType>`, which defines some core functionality.
+There are three additional functions that must be implemented:
-implemented:

  - `void ComputeOutputDimensions()`: this sets the internal member `outputDimensions` to the correct output dimensions of the layer, given that